PHCC Initiative Mission Statement

 PH Care Centers: What You Need to Know

-PHA plans for the phase-in of accreditation of PH Care Centers to be completed over the next three to four years, with the application process expected to open in Q3 of 2014.
-Two types of centers will be accredited: Centers of Comprehensive Care (CCC) and Regional Clinical Programs (RCP).
-Please note that applications for Regional Clinical Programs will not be accepted until late 2016.
+Two types of centers are be accredited: Centers of Comprehensive Care (CCC) and Regional Clinical Programs (RCP).
+Please note that applications for Pediatric Regional Clinical Programs are not currently being accepted.
 Learn more about the PH Care Centers initiative: